 There may be occasions in school when either a student or an adult receives an offensive, abusive or inappropriate message or accidentally accesses upsetting or abusive material.
-When such a situation occurs the student or adult must report the incident immediately to the first available member of staff, the DSL, the Principal.
+When such a situation occurs the student or adult must report the incident immediately to the first available member of staff, the DSL, the principal or Online Safety Lead.
 Where such an incident may lead to significant harm, safeguarding procedures should be followed.
 The school takes the reporting of such incidents seriously and where judged necessary, the DSL will refer details to social care or the police.